Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Angular dispersion

 where $\delta\theta$ is defined in Eq.\,15 from \citet{Clark2019ApJ887136C} as the angle difference from two angular measurements, $\theta_1$ and $\theta_2$,

-$\zeta$ can range from 1 (perfect alignment) to -1 (perpendicular fields). $\zeta = 1$ thus represents a perfect alignment of the median axisymmetric spiral $B$-field with the local field (large scale $B$-field dominates).
+$\zeta$ can range from 1 (perfect alignment) to -1 (perpendicular fields)\footnote{Note that this definition is different to the histogram of relative orientations (HRO) used to quantify the relative orientation between the morphological structure of molecular clouds and the B-field orientation \citep[e.g.,][]{Planck_IR_XXXII,Dylan2018}.}. $\zeta = 1$ thus represents a perfect alignment of the median axisymmetric spiral $B$-field with the local field (large scale $B$-field dominates).
 A random polarization field (disordered dominated) will yield an average value of $\zeta = 0$.
 Since the axisymmetric model is measured from the polarization maps, $\zeta = -1$ values are not expected unless extreme small-scale local changes in the $B$-field direction are present.

-The $\zeta$ radial profiles can be constructed using the same method as the magnetic pitch angle profiles (see Sec.\,\ref{App:PitchBmethods}).
+The $\zeta$ radial profiles can be constructed using the same method as the magnetic pitch angle profiles (see Appendix \ref{App:PitchBmethods}).
 We use the pitch angle probability distribution of each pixel to calculate $\zeta$ as a function of the galactocentric radius and the associated uncertainties (68\%, 95\%, equivalent to the 1$\sigma$, 2$\sigma$).
 For all the analyses, we consider a critical level of at least p = 0.05 (95\%) to declare statistical significance.
 This method is implemented in \textsc{python} and is available on the project website.
 Most of the large $\zeta$ regions are usually at the cores as expected given the limited statistics within the central 2-3 beams.
 Low alignment for the inner beams can be caused both by statistical limitations (low number of valid pixels at the core), observational limitations (beam depolarization), and intrinsic physical properties of the core (higher turbulence).
-We remove the central 2-3 beams for the analysis.
+Due to this, we remove the central 2-3 beams for the analysis.